 Boom!
 Drop the mic!

 That was awesome.
-Thank you, Randy, for sharing your story with the Afford Anything tribe.
+Thank you, Randy, for sharing your story with the Afford Anything community.
 You rock.

 Here are some key takeaways from Randy’s story: